jhuttner/rtcommit/README.md

 ## Installation

 * At the top level of a Git repository, create a .rtcommit folder.
-Your per-repo files (history, blasts) will be stored here.
+Your per-repository files (history, blasts) will be stored here.

 ## Dependencies for optional XMPP (IM) component.